-Appian Corporation (together with its subsidiaries, "Appian," the "Company," "we" or "our") provides a low-code development platform that accelerates the creation of high-impact business applications.
-The applications created on our platform help companies to improve customer experience, achieve operational excellence and simplify global risk management and compliance.
+Appian Corporation (together with its subsidiaries, "Appian," the "Company," "we" or "our") provides a low-code software development platform that allows companies to rapidly build powerful business applications.
+The applications created on our platform help companies drive digital transformation and competitive differentiation.
 We were incorporated in the state of Delaware in August 1999.
-We are headquartered in Tysons, Virginia and operate in Canada, Switzerland, the United Kingdom, France, Germany, the Netherlands, Italy, Australia, Spain, Singapore and Sweden.
+We are headquartered in Reston, Virginia and operate in Canada, Switzerland, the United Kingdom, France, Germany, the Netherlands, Italy, Australia, Spain, Singapore and Sweden.